What Is a Virtual Homelab? (And Should You Run It at Home or in the Cloud?)

 I use a hybrid strategy:

-• At home: A Proxmox-based homelab server running on a Minisforum MS-01 for testing, containers, and isolated environments and also VMware ESXi for my Exchange Mail server and public DNS server.
+• At home: A Proxmox-based homelab server running on a Minisforum MS-01 for testing, containers, and isolated environments handling VMs, containers, and my internal DNS serverd also VMware ESXi for my Exchange Mail server and public DNS server.

 • In the cloud: Several VPS running my websites, staging areas, and off-site backup scripts